 The Shelby County Health Department's Immunization Program supports preventive health efforts by promoting improved immunization coverage in the community thereby reducing the risk for vaccine-preventable diseases in all ages.
 Primary services include community outreach, education, perinatal hepatitis B case management, quality monitoring of childhood vaccine coverage, and serving as a resource, coordinator, and monitor for the federal Vaccines For Children (VFC) Program.

 COVID-19 vaccinations are available in Shelby County to anyone who meets the vaccination criteria and are provided at no cost.
-For more information, visit https://www.shelby.community/ or call 901-222-SHOT(7468).
+For more information about COVID-19 vaccines, please visit https://www.cdc.gov/coronavirus/2019-ncov/vaccines/stay-up-to-date.html.

 Vaccinations Required for School Entry:

-Vaccinations against a number of illnesses are required for children entering child care/daycare for the first time, kindergarten, 7th grade and children newly enrolled in school in Tennessee in grades other than kindergarten.
-Below are current vaccination requirements in Tennessee:
+Vaccinations against a number of illnesses are required for children entering childcare/daycare for the first time, kindergarten, 7th grade, and children newly enrolled in school in Tennessee in grades other than kindergarten.
+Below are the current vaccination requirements in Tennessee:

 Requirements for children enrolling in child care, pre-school or pre-kindergarten:

 - Tetanus-diphtheria-pertussis booster (Tdap) - evidence of one Tdap dose given before 7th grade entry (administered at or after age 10) is required regardless of Td history

 Requirements for children newly enrolling in Tennessee schools in grades other than kindergarten:

 Requirements for full-time Tennessee college students: